 HIV Antibody is completed to patients that have been subjected to the virus for longer than three months from the date of examination.

 To get more information about these tests, you can speak with your doctor so that he or she can provide help to decide on which method is the most suitable for you.
-You can also stop by an STD clinic to find out more on the illness.
+You can also stop by an STD clinic to find out more about the illness.
 All of us have to function as a whole to prevent the spread of HIV!